PressCrew/buddypress-links/readme.txt

 == Installation ==

+* BuddyPress Links 0.9.x requires WordPress 3.6 or higher with BuddyPress 1.8 or higher installed.
 * BuddyPress Links 0.8.x requires WordPress 3.5 or higher with BuddyPress 1.6 or higher installed.
 * BuddyPress Links 0.7.x requires WordPress 3.4 or higher with BuddyPress 1.6 or higher installed.
 * BuddyPress Links 0.6.x requires WordPress 3.3 or higher with BuddyPress 1.5 or higher installed.